PeterStAndrews/Network-processes/README.md

 ## Overview

 `Network_processes` is a small library that implements analytical techniques to study dynamical processes on networks.
 Epidemic spreading processes on complex networks is an important area of current research.
-The dynamical properties of a disease can be captured using heterogeneous mean field theory (HMF), while the static, final-state properties are best portrayed through the use of generating functions (GFs).
-This library enables the study of an SIR process using both HMF and GFs.
-The HMF can be integrated either through RK4 using the `HMF` class, or through stochastic integration using the `STO` class.
+In particular the SIR process is commonly used due to its non-dynamical absorbing state.
+The dynamical properties of a disease can be captured using degree based heterogeneous mean field theory (DBHMF), while the static, final-state properties are best portrayed through the use of generating functions (GFs).
+This library enables the study of an SIR process using both DBHMF and GFs.
+The DBHMF can be integrated either through RK4 using the `HMF` class, or through stochastic integration using the `STO` class.

+There is an example of how to run these simulations and their outputs are plotted for comparison.
+By considering the source code, it is straightforward to modify the underlying model to simulate alternative or even coupled processes.

-## Heterogeneous mean field theory
+## Degree based heterogeneous mean field theory

-HMF is based on the degree block approximation that partitions nodes according to their degree as well as their state.
-For a given network, a dynamical process is simulated by a system of ODEs at each degree k in the degree distribution.
+DBHMF is based on the degree block approximation that partitions nodes according to their degree as well as their state.
+For a given network, a dynamical process is simulated by a system of ODEs for each degree k in the degree distribution.
 The integration of each system can be performed either through RK4 or stochastic integration.
 To access an RK4 integrator for the SIR process, use the `HMF` class.
-The class `STO` performs Gillespie stochastic simulation for the SIR process.
+The class `STO` performs Gillespie stochastic simulation.

 ## Generating functions